-Several themes characterize Stephen's research program: competition, social comparison, and judgement and decision making.Stephen's research has also uncovered various behavioral phenomena including the N-effect, the presenter's paradox, the implicit bystander effect, ranks and rivals, the social comparison bias, people accounting, the aversion to winner-take-all solutions, the hierarchical face, and how a repeated voice can sound like a chorus.
+Several themes characterize Stephen's research program: competition, social comparison, and judgment and decision making.Stephen's research has also uncovered various behavioral phenomena including the N-effect, the status signals paradox, the presenter's paradox, the implicit bystander effect, ranks and rivals, the social comparison bias, people accounting, the aversion to winner-take-all solutions, the hierarchical face, and how a repeated voice can sound like a chorus.

 Would you rather be the Big Frog in a Small Pond or the Small Frog in a Big Pond?
 In three studies, we demonstrate that the entry preference depends on culture.
 Study 1 found a higher Big Pond preference for East Asian, versus European American, students.
 Study 2A and 2B replicated this Big Pond preference in behavioral intent across educational and organizational settings for Chinese, as compared to U.S., working adults.
 Study 3 demonstrated cultural variation in Frog-Pond decisions was not explained by comparison processes that characterize post-entry decisions, but rather by concerns for prestige.
 Together, findings highlight how a cultural lens informs psychological processes that shape entry decision-making.